Ship Wake Detection in SAR Images via Sparse Regularization: SAR Data Sets

 We created ship centered image tiles and used them as input for the ship wake detection procedure discussed in the previous section.
 We assume that ship locations for the selected ships are known.
 In practice, this step can be replaced with ship detection techniques such as constant false alarm rate (CFAR) approaches (see e.g. \cite{pappas2018superpixel}).

-In order to remove the bright spots in the Radon domain resulting from the ship itself, all ships in the created ship-centered image tiles are first masked.
+All ships in the created ship-centered image tiles are first masked to remove the bright spots in the Radon domain resulting from the ship itself.
 This allows us to discriminate bright points as possible ship wakes in the Radon domain.
 Following the pre-processing operations, the proposed inverse problem based ship wake detection algorithm has been tested using the 28 aforementioned image tiles.
 In Table \ref{tab:visibleWakes}, each image tile is shown with their visible wakes and corresponding details.
 As it can be seen, only 2 image tiles (1.1 and 2.6) out of 28 have all five possible types of ship wakes.
-The remaining images have less than five wakes and the performance of the proposed method and the reference methods are evaluated in terms of true detections of ship wakes.
+The remaining images have less than five wakes and the performance of the proposed method and the reference methods are evaluated as true detections of ship wakes.
 True detection in experimental analysis implies detecting visible wakes, and discarding invisible wakes.